A practical guide to Digital Micro-mirror Devices (DMDs) for wavefront shaping: Characterizing aberration effects

 \subsection{Presentation of the problem}

 While only capable of providing hardware binary amplitude modulation, DMDs serve as a potent tool for wavefront shaping and sensing.
 These applications critically require characterization and correction of aberrations caused by the non-flatness of the DMD surface.
 For LC-SLMs, the manufacturer typically characterizes the surface's inhomogeneities within the plane of the modulator and provides a spatial phase profile of the introduced aberrations based on the operational wavelength.
 It is noteworthy that when utilized for intensity modulation on a plane conjugated to the DMD plane, as it is done in digital projectors, the system becomes insensitive to the aberrations caused by the DMD surface.
-Consequently, these effects are commonly overlooked and rarely documented in the information provided by the manufacturers.
-Nonetheless, they are non-negligible, with deviations from a flat surface that typically spans several wavelengths~\cite{Brown2021multicolor}.\\
+Consequently, these effects are commonly overlooked and rarely documented in the information provided by the manufacturers. \red{ However, studies suggest that the residual stresses developed in the thin films during the manufacturing process of the DMDs induce non-negligible surface deformations~\cite{WEI2004375, Cao2001curvature, Brown2021multicolor}. }